jacobbaungard/op5-lxd/README.md

     [Flags]
       -b	Base the container of this existing LXC image.
+      -d        Print debug messages
       -e	Create an ephemeral container
       -h	Shows this usage text
       -n	Specify a container name
       -o	Specify the CentOS major version to use (6 or 7) - Also recommended when using -b -v	The monitor version to install [Required]

+### Download location

+In order to install OP5 Monitor, the script will download the OP5 Monitor installation tarball.
+If the tarball is already downloaded, it will use the existing file.
+By default the download location is set to the same location of the op5lxd script.
+To change this set the enviorment variable `OP5LXD_TARBALL_PATH` to your desired location.